Analysis | Winners and losers from the 2020 election

 The result was closer than Democrats would have liked, yes.
 It also means that, to the extent GOP leaders want to move beyond the Trump era, it will be more difficult because Trump can plausibly say he could have won.

-But it’s also clear that Trump lost a pretty winnable election — one in which a more standard-issue Republicans might well have won.
+But it’s also clear that Trump lost a pretty winnable election — one in which a more standard-issue Republican might well have won.
 I wrote Wednesday about how Trump underperformed GOP Senate candidates in the states with both competitive Senate races and a competitive presidential race.
-And that’s telling: the fundamentals were better for the GOP than Trump’s vote total suggests.
-And given he’s losing most of they key states by around 1 percentage point or less, it suggests it was truly costly.
+And that’s telling: The fundamentals were better for the GOP than Trump’s vote total suggests.
+And given that he’s losing most of they key states by around one percentage point or less, it suggests it was truly costly.

 The GOP will have a tough time moving beyond the Trump era for one key reason: The Trump base is so vocal and motivated that no Republican who wants to win primaries in the future will want to alienate it.
-But the 2020 election clearly suggested his approach leaves the GOP limited.
+But the 2020 election clearly suggested that his approach leaves the GOP limited.
 His 2016 win was something of a fluke, and now he’s lost.
-It doesn’t mean a Trump-ified GOP can’t win elections, but it does suggest it’d be better off with another approach.
+It doesn’t mean a Trumpified GOP can’t win elections, but it does suggest that it’d be better off with another approach.
 That approach just isn’t in the offing.

 The polls